 In addition to 'Image Interpretation' there are a range of other e-LfH modules covering a very wide range of healthcare provision, leadership, communication and core skills.
-The National screening programme e-learning (FASP, AAA) (ref: section 4.2) is also now on the e-LfH site and available after registration and log in.
+The National screening programme e-learning (FASP, AAA) (ref: section 4.2) is also on the e-LfH site.